0LNetworkCommunity/libra-framework/ol-framework/ol_move_coding_conventions.md

 ## Denial of Service Precautions

 # Avoid looping on public calls
 There is an easy vector for DOS related to list looping.
-If a user can increment a list at low cost (i.e. an end user) via a public function, and then there is another public function which iterates over that list.
-This is especially true for functions without a signer, like in a `#[view]` function, since view functions are free.
+When users can increment a list at low cost via a public function you've opened a vector for attack.
+In those cases there is likely another public function which iterates over that list.
+If there are cheap calls to both functions, then there is an easy DoS attack.
+With Move there is an even more dangerous vector:  `#[view]` functions are free to call via the REST api.
+So if it loops over a list, you have basically created a free DoS vector.

 Where this is unavoidable, a rate-limit needs to be placed on caller which increments the list.